 Day 16: Chiang Saen to Bangkok.
 We spend our last morning birding the Chiang Saen area looking for River Lapwing, Small Pratincole, Pied Harrier, and a myriad of waterbirds before flying back to Bangkok, where we overnight.

 Day 17: Departure.
 We head to the airport in the morning for departure, or to start the extension.

-Peninsula Extension (7 days)
+Malay Peninsula Extension (6 days)

 Thailand is a long, gangly country, with the birds of the north and center differing markedly from this further south on the Thai Peninsula, or northern end of the Malay Peninsula.
 As the latter name suggests the avifauna of this part of Thailand is influenced by that of Malaysia juts to the south.
 Extreme beauties like Malayan Banded Pitta, Scarlet-rumped and Diard’s Trogons, Green Broadbills, and Whiskered Treeswifts lurk in the forest, while the extensive mangroves in the bay of Phang-nga hold Mangrove Pitta and Brown-winged Kingfisher, among others.